shalloe99/ClientServer_Database/Readme.md

-# Client-Server Database
+# Client-Server Database System

-A thorough design and experiment of
+A thorough design and experiment of the client-server database system.

 ## Description